Forward-Looking Statements

 accounting policies in Note 1 to the Consolidated Financial Statements

 (unaudited).
-The provision for loan losses of
+The provision for loan losses of $3.75 million for the three-months

 for credit losses in the Consolidated Statement of Earnings for the three-months